AzureInterface/azure-infrastructure-class/Monday/Lab2/README.md

 **Step 2 - AzureRM PowerShell**

-Complete the following steps in PowerShell using the AzureRM module
+Complete the following steps in PowerShell using the AzureRM module.
+Don't forget to use Get-Command and Get-Help for hints!

 * Create a new resource group
 * Create a new storage account in your resource group
 * Create another resource group
-* Move your storage account to the second resource group (see Example-Move-Resources.ps1 for an example of how to move a resource)
+* Move your storage account to the second resource group (see Example-Move-Resources.ps1 for an example)
 * Delete all resource groups from your Azure Pass subscription when complete